GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 ### Evolving audience creation

-In a post-third-party cookie world, ad solution providers will want to adapt how their platforms serve relevant ads.
+In a post-third-party cookie world, ad tech providers will want to adapt how their platforms serve relevant ads.
 Today, ad relevance is commonly achieved through audiences that an advertiser can use to reach people most likely to be interested in their products and services.

 Advertisers commonly use these different audience types:

 1. [**Affinity**](#affinity): Reach users based on what they're passionate about, their habits and their interests.